johnwargo/glowing-pumpkin-server-http/readme.md

 # Glowing Pumpkin Xiao 5x5 BFF Server

+**Note:** This project abandoned because the Seeed Studio Xiao board doesn't support Wi-Fi 6 and that's what I have running on my home network.

+***

 This is the [Glowing Pumpkin Xiao 5x5 BFF](https://github.com/johnwargo/glowing-pumpkin-xiao-bff) project with a web server added to you can control the app from a smartphone, tablet, of desktop PC.

 ## Parts